altineller/fximu/HOWTO.md

 #### Launch files

+[TODO: add more about launch files in readme.md]

-Use `fx.launch` to load parameters, and launch fximu.
-Use `fx_viz.launch` to launch fximu and RVIZ for testing.
+Use `fximu.launch` to load parameters and launch FXIMU.
+Use `fxviz.launch` to launch FXIMU and RVIZ displaying orientation.

 ![rviz](doc/rviz.png)